VendelinSlezak/BleskOS/CODING_GUIDELINES.md

 Example: void initialize_device(void) {
 ```

-It is because definitions or functions are generated automatically for programming comfort, and they are searched for by this template.
+It is because definitions or functions are generated automatically for programming comfort, and they are discovered by this template.

 Function can return globally defined constants true / false / SUCCESS / ERROR / INVALID.
 If it does, return type should be defined as `uint32_t`.